Indomet/WioPlay/README.md

 1. Pinging Terminal

-   - Happens once when the user requests to play a specific song, this will put the terminal in `Note Requesting` state
+   - Happens once when the user requests to play a specific song, this will put the terminal in the `Note Requesting` state

 2. Requesting Notes